Emerson Poems by Ralph Waldo Emerson - ISBN: 9781841597621

 Ralph Waldo Emerson

-Ralph Waldo Emerson (1803–1882) was a renowned lecturer and writer, whose ideas on philosophy, religion, and literature influenced many writers, including Henry David Thoreau and Walt Whitman.
-After an undergraduate career at Harvard, he studied at Harvard Divinity School and became an ordained minister, continuing a long line of ministers in his family.
-He traveled widely and lectured, and became well known for his publications Essays and Nature.
+Ralph Waldo Emerson (1803–1882) was a renowned lecturer and writer whose ideas on philosophy, religion, and literature influenced many writers, including Henry David Thoreau and Walt Whitman.

-In 1832 Emerson resigned his pastorate and traveled to Eurpe, where he met Coleridge, Wordsworth, and Carlyle.
-He settled in Concord, Massachusetts, in 1834, where he began a new career as a public lecturer, and married Lydia Jackson a year later.
-A group that gathered around Emerson in Concord came to be known as ‘the Concord school,’ and included Bronson Alcott, Henry David Thoreau, Nathaniel Hawthorne, and Margaret Fuller.
+In 1832 Emerson resigned his pastorate and traveled to Europe, where he met prominent figures like Coleridge, Wordsworth, and Carlyle.
+He settled in Concord, Massachusetts, in 1834, where he began a new career as a public lecturer and married Lydia Jackson a year later.
+A circle of intellectuals who gathered around Emerson in Concord came to be known as “the Concord school,” and included Bronson Alcott, Henry David Thoreau, Nathaniel Hawthorne, and Margaret Fuller.

-Every year Emerson made a lecture tour; and these lectures were the source of most of his essays.
-Nature (1836), his first published work, contained the essence of his transcendental philosophy, which views the world of phenomena as a sort of symbol of the inner life and emphasizes individual freedom and self-reliance.
-Emerson’s address to the Phi Beta Kappa society of Harvard (1837) and another address to the graduating class of the Harvard Divinity School (1838) applied his doctrine to the scholar and the clergyman, provoking sharp controversy.
-An ardent abolitionist, Emerson lectured and wrote widely against slavery from the 1840’s through the Civil War.
+Emerson made an annual lecture tour, and these lectures formed the basis for most of his essays.
+His first published work, Nature (1836), encapsulated his transcendental philosophy, which perceived the phenomenal world as symbolic of the inner life and emphasized individual freedom and self-reliance.
+Emerson’s address to the Phi Beta Kappa society of Harvard (1837) and another address to the graduating class of the Harvard Divinity School (1838) applied his doctrine to the roles of the scholar and the clergyman, sparking significant controversy.
+An ardent abolitionist, Emerson lectured and wrote extensively against slavery from the 1840s through the Civil War.

 Returns